habibagalal/Automation_task/README.md

 - Get the email from the newly opened tab
 - Write the email in the username field in the old tab.

-The due date on Friday 26 April at 3 PM

 ## This project was done using Selenium web driver, Java